-In reviewing the appeal on March 21, 1991, the Court identified serious problems with the judgment.
+In reviewing the appeal on March 21, 1991, Court identified serious problems with the judgment.
 First, the respondent's customary claim to the suit land was never proved.
-None had told the Court the respondent's form or ownership over this land and how he acquired it.
+No one had told Court the respondent's form of ownership over this land and how he acquired it.
 The appellate Court found on the other hand that the appellants had maintained that this suit land was communal grazing area and that the respondent had also been party to its demarcation and endorsement in the cattle graziers registration book.
 Another anomaly was the absence from the file of the copies of the proceedings, judgments and maps of the disputed lands in the previous court cases that the trial Court had heavily relied on.
-The Court concluded that in their absence, Kakare could not be said to have proved ownership through a writ of court.
-The other problem that the Court cited stemmed from within the purported earlier judgments.
+Court concluded that in their absence, Kakare could not be said to have proved ownership through a writ of court.
+The other problem that Court cited stemmed from within the purported earlier judgments.
 The land in dispute had been of one strip while Kakare was now claiming a big parcel of land.
-The Court therefore accepted the appellants' version that the earlier land ispute between Kakare and Mutiansi was over different land.
-The Court pointed out another problem by the trrial court to ignore the two documents from the DC throughout his judgment.
-These documents disclosed that the Land Committee had rejected Kakare's application for the public grazing land and recommended his for a lease offer for his one plot of eucalyptus trees at the bottom of the suit land.
+Court therefore accepted the appellants' version that the earlier land dispute between Kakare and Mutiansi was over different land.
+Court pointed out another problem by the trial court to ignore the two documents from the DC throughout his judgment.
+These documents disclosed that the Land Committee had rejected Kakare's application for the public grazing land and recommended him for a lease offer for his one plot of eucalyptus trees at the bottom of the suit land.
 This was in compliance with government policy of not leasing out common grazing lands and swamps.
-The Court concluded:
+Court concluded: